-Dear Mr. Electrician: I want to get estimates for remodeling my basement with a living space and play area for the kids.
+Dear Mr. Electrician: How do I get estimates for remodeling my basement?
 I called several carpenters, plumbers, electricians, and heating contractors to give me suggestions and estimates on what could be done.
 The prices that they came back with are all over the place.
 Not one contractor’s quote in any trade is close to another’s.
 Can you please help me sort out my basement renovation?

-Answer: You are off to a good start by meeting with contractors.
-You need a plan for your basement improvement and maybe some specifications.
-The more planning, the more power you will have to make informed decisions.
+Answer: You need a plan for your basement improvement and maybe some specifications.
+You are off to a good start by meeting with contractors.
 Having plans and specifications will enable you to compare estimates because each contractor will be bidding on the exact same work.
+The more planning that you have done ahead of time, the more power you will have to make informed decisions and keep the work moving along.
 This applies to any home improvement project.
-NOTE: Text links below go to applicable products on Amazon.
+NOTE: Text links below go to applicable products on Amazon and EBay.

 Planning a Basement Renovation